Best Neighborhoods to Live in Fort Worth, Texas 2026

 TCU / Westcliff | $258,142 | Families & students | Schools, parks, university vibe |

-Tanglewood, Fort Worth, TX | N/A | Family life | Top schools, safe environment |
+Tanglewood, Fort Worth, TX | N/A | Family life | Top schools, an environment often described as residential and community-oriented, with crime levels that vary by specific area. |

 Southlake, Fort Worth, TX | $697,000 | Luxury families | Top schools, parks, shopping |